getcarina/getcarina.com/_tutorials/2016-12-22-run-a-custom-image-on-kubernetes.md

   - kubernetes
 ---

-Normally, running a custom Docker image on a Kubernetes cluster requires that you build the Docker image on your local machine, and then publish the image to a Docker registry.
-However, with Carina you can build and run a custom Docker image directly on your Kubernetes cluster.
+Normally running a custom Docker image on a Kubernetes cluster requires that you build the Docker image on your local machine, and then publish the image to a Docker registry.
+With Carina, however, you can build and run a custom Docker image directly on your Kubernetes cluster.

-**Note**: At this time, you can only run a custom Docker image, without using a Docker registry, on single-node clusters.
+**Note**: At this time, you can run a custom Docker image, without using a Docker registry, only on single-node clusters.

 ### Prerequisites